 All HST Trainees are required to attend courses and study days throughout their training programme.
-Trainees must attend four study days per year.
-These days are mandatory.
-Some courses/study days trainees are required to attend once a year, and some are required once during the programme.
+Some of these days are mandatory.
+Some courses/study days Trainees are required to attend once a year, and some are required once during the programme.

 Trainees are automatically given access to their mandatory courses once they are registered on the programme via the online digital hub.
 Some courses/study days require attendance in RCPI, some are completed online, and some can be organised in the local hospital.
-Please see Training Programme curriculum for further details.
+Please see the Training Programme curriculum for further details.

-Attendance at study days, courses, exams & conferences including study leave; entitlement is as per the NCHD Contract for educational leave (up to 18 working days per 6 months).
+Attendance at study days, courses, exams and conferences including study leave; entitlement is as per the NCHD Contract for educational leave (up to 18 working days per six months).
 This leave must be agreed in advance with the employer.